 As a matter of fact, Tetebatu was one of the first settlements of the Dutch colonialists, there is still one of their local buildings, the Pondok Belanda, found within the Gunung Rinjani National Park.

 Three More Highlights

-One of the best activities on Lombok is trekking up Mount Rinjani, an active volcano.
-You can mostly do that on a two- or three-day-tour.
+One of the best activities in Lombok is trekking up Mount Rinjani, an active volcano.
+You can mostly do that on a two- or three-day tour.
 Your guide will lead you through rugged terrain as well as lush forests.

 You’ll spend the night at a camp near the rim of Rinjani.
-The next morning, you are rewarded for your effort by spectacular sunrise views.
+The next morning, you are rewarded for your effort with spectacular sunrise views.

 An easier hike takes you to the most impressive of Lombok’s various grand waterfalls.
 To get to Sendang Gile near the foot of Mount Rinjani, you follow a local guide through the jungle before enjoying a refreshing dip in the cool waters.